Jessica

 the itinerary

 Two days in the Eternal City.
 One wedding.
 Infinite pasta.
-Here's what to expect — more details will follow as we nail things down.

 welcome party